What Percent Of Customers Leave Reviews

 In-Package & QR Codes

-Include a simple insert with a QR code linking to a one-tap review flow.
-These inserts are low-cost and work well for products that show value on first use.
+Include a simple insert with a QR code.
+These work well for products that show immediate value upon first use.

 Handling Negative Feedback Privately

-Use branching logic: route a dissatisfied customer to a private support path instead of a public review page.
-This preserves public ratings and allows you to recover the customer.
+Use branching logic to route dissatisfied customers to a private support path.
+This preserves public ratings while allowing you to recover the customer relationship.

 Legal And Policy Considerations